emmettna/emmettna.github.io/docs/scala/tuple-type-alias-and-case-class.md

 Obviously a little bit more coding.
 But less chance of making mistakes.

 Let's get back to Tuple example.
 We can see what type of value is returning from the call but if you don't have a look inside carefully, you can't know what the pair means.
 So I love giving it name

+### Type Alias

+Witnout declaring Case class, you can alias you tuple to some type

 ```scala
 type NameMoneyPair = (String, BigDecimal)